Previous dayApril 24, 2026Next day

 121.1 km---✓ ReviewedUSGS →

-This magnitude 4.1 event was detected 131 km ESE of Kokopo, Papua New Guinea on April 24, 2026, with origin time 19:48 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 4.6 earthquake that occurred about 12 hours earlier.
+At 19:48 UTC on April 24, 2026, a magnitude 4.1 tremor occurred 131 km ESE of Kokopo, Papua New Guinea.
+It arrived roughly 12 hours after a larger magnitude 4.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
 The event originated approximately 121.1 km below the surface, classifying it as intermediate depth.
-Geolocation places the event at -4.620°N, 153.424°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at -4.620°, 153.424°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24